Mediacorp: History

+The government officially dissolved RTS on 31 January 1980 and transferred its assets to the SBC.
+SBC's programming did not change much following the transition; some viewers mockingly argued that "SBC" stood for "Same Boring Channel" or "si bei cham" ("damn terrible" in Hokkien).
+Some residents also felt its name was too similar to the Singapore Bus Service (SBS).

+On 31 January 1984, SBC launched Channel 12, a new television service devoted to cultural programming, though other content such as sports would be added in its early years.
 On 1 January 1989, SBC launched two new radio stations: Perfect 10 (airing English contemporary hits for youth) and YES (airing Mandarin music).

-SBC stopped airing Late News bulletins on Channel 12 in English and Channel 8 in Mandarin on 2 January 1989 due to fewer news developments happening between the main news and the late news bulletins.

 Two further radio services were announced in December 1989: 93.3 (airing Mandarin music) and a yet-unnamed MOR service (which would later become Class 95).
 The former was scheduled to launch on 1 January 1990, similar to Perfect 10 the year before.
-The existing numbered radio services had some changes: broadcasting hours on Radios 2 and 4 (Malay and Tamil) were extended to 2 a.m. in June 1989, along with Radio 3 (Chinese) but only on Fridays, Saturdays and the eve of public holidays, and Mandarin language broadcasts were phased out from Radio 5.
 The MOR service, Class 95, started on 1 April 1990.
 "Ria" (airing popular Malay music) started later.

-93.3 at its beginning was also known as Radio 6.
-The station would also have the same broadcasting hours as almost all of SBC's radio stations.

 SBC announced on 21 February 1990 that it would begin NICAM stereo broadcasts by August that year, spending $3.5 million in the installation of the systems.
 Channel 5 began stereo broadcasting on 8 August 1990, the first programme in the new format being Countdown to National Day 90.
-With the start of stereo broadcasts, SBC invested $5 million to upgrade its production facilities for the new technology.
-Channel 12 followed in December.
-Additionally, SBC had further ambitious projects throughout the 90s, costing a grand total of $700 million: a new studio complex, upgraded equipment and transmission facilities and the development of new programmes and staff.
-To minimize congestion from Caldecott Hill, a second facility was to be opened tentatively from Bukit Batok, the location of the television transmitter.

-By the early 90s, SBC's Mandarin drama series were already being exported to places such as China and Canada.